Annual and Quarterly Reporting Under the OTC Markets Alternative Reporting Standard

 Annual Report Requirements

-Annual reports must be uploaded to OTCIQ within 90 days of fiscal year end and include:
+Annual reports must be uploaded to OTCIQ within 90 days of the fiscal year end and include:

-• If available, auditor’s report with firm credentials.
+- If available, the auditor’s report with firm credentials.

-• Officer Certification signed by CEO and CFO affirming accuracy of the report.
+- Officer Certification signed by the CEO and CFO affirming the accuracy of the report.

 Quarterly Report Requirements

-Quarterly reports must be filed within 45 days of quarter-end and include unaudited financials, MD&A discussion, and updates to share structure or management.
-Failure to post three consecutive quarters results in downgrade to Limited Information.
+Quarterly reports must be filed within 45 days of quarter-end and include unaudited financials, Management Discussion and Analysis (MD&A) discussion, and updates to share structure or management.
+Failure to post three consecutive quarters results in a downgrade to Limited Information.

 Additional Information to Be Disclosed